 By applying a sealer occasionally, you can protect the terrazzo floor from any acidic staining, especially around toilet areas.

-Check out our previous blog, “Terrazzo Restroom Installations“, to see how epoxy terrazzo can transform public restrooms.
+Check out an earlier blog, “Terrazzo Restroom Installations“, to see how epoxy terrazzo can transform public restrooms.

 Considering adding terrazzo to a commercial restroom or residential bathroom?
 Ask you local terrazzo contractor about the benefits of adding epoxy terrazzo and what it takes to keep the space clean overtime.
 Doyle Dickerson Terrazzo is a terrazzo flooring installer in Charlotte, North Carolina.
 As a member of the National Terrazzo and Mosaic Association, we have installed terrazzo throughout the Southern United States.
 Have questions?
 Give us a call at (704) 921-4940 or email us at email@example.com.
 When it comes to terrazzo, Doyle Dickerson Terrazzo is “Your Choice in Terrazzo.”